 Individuals can be involved in more than one MRC grant at a time.
 The award of a grant does not guarantee any further commitment to funding by the MRC.

 A principal investigator (PI) or co-investigator (CoI) must have a contract of employment with the research organisation (RO) for the duration of the grant prior to application – except New Investigator Research Grants (NIRGs) and fellowships.
-If a PI or a CoI is to leave their post prior to a project ending, the RO has responsibility for ensuring there are suitable arrangements in place to replace that PI or CoI.

 Applicants must ensure that they have obtained the permission of any other person named on the proposal form – for example any CoIs or project partners – for the provision of their personal information to UKRI and the processing of their data by UKRI for the purpose of assessing the application and management of any funding awarded.

 The MRC is committed to achieving equality of opportunity for all funding applicants and aims to create an inclusive environment that encourages excellence in research through good equalities practice.